ChickenProp/pretty-gist/README.md

 about this at Zurihac 2023.
 If you read this document, I don't think there's much point in additionally watching the video.*

 This is an exploration of a new-to-me approach to stringification.
+Except that right now it's three different approaches that broadly share a common goal.

 The lowest-friction way to stringify things in Haskell is usually `show`.
 It gives the user close to zero ability to control how the thing is rendered.